European Union Referendum Act 2015: Regional counts

-For the purposes of the referendum, the local result from Gibraltar was fed into the South West England regional count.
+The Gibraltar results were fed into the South West England regional count.
 The regions each declared their results once all local voting areas had declared their local results early on Friday 24 June 2016.
-There was no provision under the Act for any national or regional recounts by the Chief Counting Officer and Regional Counting Officers.
+There was no provision under the Act for any national or regional recounts by the Chief Counting Officer or Regional Counting Officers.

 Franchise

-The right to vote in the referendum applied to UK and Gibraltar residents who are British, Irish and Commonwealth citizens, in accordance with the provisions of the Representation of the People Act 1983 and the Representation of the People Act 2000.
+The right to vote in the referendum applied to UK and Gibraltar residents who were British, Irish and Commonwealth citizens, in accordance with the provisions of the Representation of the People Act 1983 and the Representation of the People Act 2000.
 Members of the House of Lords were able to vote in the referendum.
 Citizens of other EU countries resident in the UK were not allowed to vote unless they were citizens of Ireland, Malta or Cyprus.
-The same Acts only permitted UK nationals who had lived overseas for less than 15 years to vote, thus excluding a large number of British Europeans who were directly concerned, from voting either.
+The same Acts only permitted UK nationals who had lived overseas for less than 15 years to vote.
 This meant that a total of around 46.5 million people would be eligible to cast a vote in the referendum.
 Voting on the day of the referendum was from 07:00 to 22:00 BST (Western European Summer Time) (07:00 to 22:00 Central European Summer Time in Gibraltar) in some 41,000 polling stations staffed by over 100,000 officials.
 Each polling station was specified to have no more than 2,500 registered voters.
 Also under the provisions of the Representation of the People Act 2000 postal ballots were also permitted in the referendum and were sent out to eligible voters some three weeks ahead of the vote (2 June 2016).
-Residents of the Isle of Man, and the other Crown Dependencies Jersey and Guernsey, were not be eligible to vote in the referendum, as those territories are not part of the UK [nor of the EU].
+Residents of the Isle of Man, and the other Crown Dependencies Jersey and Guernsey, were not eligible to vote in the referendum, as those territories are not part of the UK [nor of the EU].

 The minimum age for voters in the referendum was 18 years, in accordance with Representation Acts (above).
 A House of Lords amendment proposing to lower the minimum age to 16 years was rejected.

 Calling of referendum

 On the morning of Saturday 20 February 2016 Prime Minister David Cameron held a special cabinet meeting in 10 Downing Street with his fellow Ministers (the first such meeting to be held on a Saturday since 3 April 1982 at the start of the Falklands War).
-After the meeting, he announced outside the door of No 10 that the referendum would be held on Thursday 23 June 2016.
+Following the meeting, he announced outside the door of No 10 that the referendum would be held on Thursday 23 June 2016.
 On Monday 22 February 2016, Parliament enacted secondary legislation to authorise the holding of the referendum on that date.